Smoke from bonfires can cause problems for people with underlying health conditions such as asthma, bronchitis and heart conditions.

 Bonfires can be annoying to neighbours, cause air pollution, be a hazard to road users, and cause a fire hazard if they are close to trees or fences.

-However, there are alternatives for cardboard, garden waste and real Christmas trees.
+However, there are alternatives for cardboard and garden waste.

 As long as cardboard fits in your recycling box, and excess cardboard is left out in pieces, reduced down to approximately the size of your green box and placed tidily underneath or next to the recycling box on collection day, it will be taken away.